Create a dashboard in the Azure portal

 Screenshot of the Azure portal with Dashboard selected.

-This action opens the Tile Gallery, from which you can select tiles, and an empty grid where you'll arrange the tiles.
+This action opens the Tile Gallery, from which you can select tiles that display different types of information.
+You'll also see an empty grid representing the dashboard layout, where you can arrange the tiles.

-4. Select the My Dashboard text in the dashboard label and enter a name that will help you easily identify the custom dashboard.
+4. Select the text in the dashboard label and enter a name that will help you easily identify the custom dashboard.

 Screenshot of an empty grid with the Tile Gallery.

 The dashboard view now shows your new dashboard.
-Select the arrow next to the dashboard name to see dashboards available to you.
+Select the arrow next to the dashboard name to see other available dashboards.
 The list might include dashboards that other users have created and shared.

 Edit a dashboard

-Now, let's edit the dashboard to add, resize, and arrange tiles that represent your Azure resources.
+Now, let's edit the example dashboard you created to add, resize, and arrange tiles that show your Azure resources or display other helpful information.
+We'll start by working with the Tile Gallery, then explore other ways to customize dashboards.

-To add tiles to a dashboard, follow these steps:
+To add tiles to a dashboard by using the Tile Gallery, follow these steps.

 Screenshot of dashboard highlighting the Edit option.